Policy on Sponsorship for Legal Permanent Residence

 Who Needs to Know This Policy: All Northwestern faculty members

-Contacts: For a complete description of this Policy and the process for becoming a Legal Permanent Residence, or for questions on this Policy, please visit the International Office web site: http://www.northwestern.edu/international/Employees_Visitors/legal-permanent-resident.html.
+Contacts: For a complete description of this Policy and the process for becoming a Legal Permanent Resident, or for questions on this Policy, please visit the International Office web site: http://www.northwestern.edu/international/employee-visitor-visas/permanent-residence/index.html.

 Dated: May, 2013